ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/UbuntuImages.md

 **Note**:

-1. Please refer to [here](HowToFlashImageSD.html) to guide you how to flash image to SD card.
+1. Please refer to [here](HowToFlashImageSD.html) to guide you on how to flash image to SD card.
 2. I-Pi SMARC IMX8M Plus board can also work without SD Card by booting the image into eMMC.
 For those who want to boot the image in eMMC [click here](HowToFlashImageeMMC.html)

 ## Supported features & interfaces